 On disabled issues, we are currently altering local housing offices to make them more accessible, and training on disability awareness is planned.
 Adaptations to council houses will be carried out as part of the Homes Pride campaign.
-This remains an area of our work where we could do more to meet the needs of elderly and disabled residents of the City.
+We have entered into an agreement with Social Services to ensure there is no delay in occupational therapists' assessment of any work required.